This post has been updated to reflect the 2021-2029 compulsory routine changes, and was updated again in July 2023.

 The gymnast should perform a full split with good posture.
 If she does not achieve a 180 degree split position, an up to 0.20 deduction can be applied.
 General deductions for posture and foot form will also apply.

 General deductions apply.
 The gymnast should perform the choreography with good artistry and rhythm, and the movements should match the music.

 The gymnast first performs a lock pose, then points the foot forward.
 She should transfer the weight onto the front foot to perform the ½ turn.
 If she uses a heel-snap turn technique, the deduction is 0.30.
 The free leg should be in forward passe (0.10 deduction).
 Deductions can also be applied for failure to perform the turn in high releve (up to 0.10) and incomplete turn (up to the value of the element – up to 0.40), as well as posture (up to 0.20) and foot form (0.05).
 Balance errors apply if the gymnast is not in control at the end of the turn.

 Backward roll to 45°, pushup position

-The gymnast should perform the backward roll without placing the hands on the floor prior to rolling backward (0.30 deduction).
+A tucked or piked entry is acceptable into the backward roll.
+The gymnast should perform the roll without placing the hands on the floor prior to rolling backward (0.30 deduction).
 She should maintain straight arms (up to 0.30), and the hands should be placed no further than shoulder-width apart ( 0.10).
 If the fingers are interlocked, it is a 0.10 deduction.
 She should finish in a hollow body pushup position (0.20 for failure to show pushup position, up to 0.20 for body position errors).